ib-ruby/ib-ruby/README.md

 First, start up Interactive Broker's Trader Work Station or Gateway.
 Make sure it is configured to allow API connections on localhost.
+Note that TWS and Gateway listen to different ports, this library assumes connection to Gateway (localhost:4001) by default, this can changed via :host and :port options given to IB::Connection.new.

     >> require 'ib-ruby'
     >> ib = IB::Connection.new